 Pulling it All Together (and Controlling It)

-What we’ve gone over are the basics of light layering.
-While there isn’t enough room to go into too much detail about them here, there are at least two more elements to light layering to take into consideration: the proper lightbulbs and lighting controls.
+What we’ve gone over are the basics of light layering, but there are at least two more elements to light layering to take into consideration: the proper light bulbs and lighting controls.

-Your choice of lightbulbs can drastically affect the outcome of your light layering.
-You want to start off on the right foot by selecting bulbs with your preference of cool (4000K or higher) or warm (2700-3000K) color temperatures.
+Your choice of light bulbs can drastically affect the outcome of your light layering.
+Start off on the right foot by selecting bulbs with your preference of cool (4000K or higher) or warm (2700-3000K) color temperatures.

 And once you’ve obtained the right light layering layout, the next step is to have total control of that lighting’s settings.
 Adjusting the mood in the room is a breeze when you have the right light controls.
 This means a central control device for turning fixtures on and off and, especially, dimming.
-Many systems allow you to preset “moods” at the push of a button.
+Many systems allow you to preset “moods” at the push of a button, with Wi-Fi and smart options to tie together many functions.